-The Alaska Department of Transportation and Public Facilities (DOT&PF), in coordination with the Federal Highway Administration (FHWA), proposes to improve a 3-mile section of the Glenn Highway from Milepost (MP) 53 to 56 and construct a new bridge over Moose Creek.
+The Alaska Department of Transportation and Public Facilities (DOT&PF), in coordination with the Federal Highway Administration (FHWA), proposes to improve a 3-mile section of the Glenn Highway from Milepost (MP) 53 to 56 and replace the bridge over Moose Creek.
 The purpose and need of the project is to provide a safe highway with an acceptable Level of Service for anticipated traffic for the next 20 years or more.

 As of fall 2020, the Glenn Highway has a steep grade and tight curves between MP 53 and 56.
+The Moose Creek bridge is in need of replacement.
 Due to Moose Creek Canyon’s unstable gravel slopes, rockfall is also an ongoing issue on the roadway.
 These undesirable features, along with associated maintenance challenges, have made this project a priority for the State of Alaska and the Matanuska-Susitna Borough.

 Extensive historical and cultural resources planning, investigation, and consultation with collaborating agencies and local tribal organizations has resulted in the unanticipated discovery of significant impacts on historical and cultural resources in Moose Creek Canyon.
 Additionally, the Department has encountered unanticipated right-of-way acquisition challenges and escalating project costs.
-As a result, DOT&PF is reevaluating alternatives for the project in light of its duty of good stewardship of the environment, historical and cultural resources, and taxpayer resources.
-DOT&PF will identify the preferred alternative once the reevaluation is complete.
+As a result, DOT&PF will design an alternative for the project that minimizes adverse impacts on the environment, historical and cultural resources, and taxpayer resources.
+DOT&PF will identify the preferred alternative once a new Federal aid agreement is in place.

 Website updated 10/06/2020